EthanBDonoho/PokemonTypes/Pokemon Types/README.md

 How its made:

-This porject was made with HTML, CSS and JavaScript.
+This project was made with HTML, CSS and JavaScript.
 The HTML and CSS give it a simple yet clean design while the Javascript allows for the functionality I wanted for the final product.
 Allowing a user to click buttons to pull up a modal with information or close it by clicking off the modal.

 Lessons Learned: